 4. Breathe before you speak

-It is no surprise that pregnancy hormones can make you moody and cranky and emotional, so when you feel a mood swing taking place, stop, breathe and ask yourself “Is this really who I am?”.
+It is no surprise that pregnancy hormones can make you moody, cranky, and emotional, so when you feel a mood swing taking place, stop, breathe and ask yourself, “Is this really who I am?”.
 This simple trick can prevent a lot of arguments and issues and can help you deal with stress even before it starts.

 5. Change your routine

 Rather than being hell-bent on what you and your partner used to do and arguing over it, try to be flexible and modify your routine.
-It is no surprise that things are bound to change so what is the point in arguing about it?
+Unsurprisingly, things are bound to change, so what is the point in arguing about it?

-Instead of doing the activities that you used to such as golfing or swimming, try to do more relaxing activities such as spa sessions or get couples massages.
+Instead of doing the activities you used to, such as golfing or swimming, try to do more relaxing activities, such as spa sessions or getting couples massages.
 Choose activities that you both can enjoy.